-- 1. Becoming knowledgeable in the subject by means of exposure to a diverse and representative variety of significant texts of literature and, where appropriate, the other arts, that support an understanding of Asia, and by means of familiarization with prominent writers, key texts, and essential materials in Asia; - 2.
-Developing expertise in the subject as evidenced by careful examinations of course / subject materials in both local and global contexts, especially with regard to larger processes, mechanisms, and forces that come into play in shaping Asia in relation to the rest of the world, and through in-depth analysis of key issues affecting Asia in the local and global contexts described above; - 3.
+- 1. Becoming knowledgeable in the subject by means of exposure to a diverse and representative variety of significant texts of literature and, where appropriate, the other arts, that support an understanding of social equality and inequality in the U.S.A., and by means of familiarization with prominent writers, key texts, and essential materials in multiethnic America; - 2.
+Developing expertise in the subject as evidenced by careful examinations of course / subject materials in literary, historical and cultural contexts, especially with regard to larger processes, mechanisms, and forces that come into play in shaping American society, and through in-depth analysis of key issues affecting Americans' self-identities and their pursuit of equality and justice in the U.S.A.; - 3.
 Mastering advanced skills in reading, analysis, critique, research, and writing at levels suited to the study of the course materials as well as the issues implied, and in articulating considered arguments in verbal discussions, oral presentations, writing and/or other appropriate formats.